quanterall/HaskellMaterials/basics/extras/testing.md

   -- being tested.
   describe "`readEnvironmentVariable`" $ do
-    it "Fails with an error if the environment variable is not set" $ do -- Note how we use the `shouldThrow` function in the infix position to get a more naturally -- flowing description of our expectation.
-      readEnvironmentVariable @String (EnvironmentKey "NOT_SET")
+    it "Fails with an error if the environment variable is not set" $ do -- Note how we can use the `shouldThrow` function in the infix position to get a more -- naturally flowing description of our expectation. readEnvironmentVariable @String (EnvironmentKey "NOT_SET")
         `shouldThrow` (== ReadEnvironmentMissingValue (EnvironmentKey "NOT_SET"))